pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unsupported-assignment-operation"+OR+"E1137")

 ### [E1138](#E1138) (unsupported-delete-operation)<a name="E1138"></a>
-%r does not support item deletion
+%r does not support item deletion.

 Emitted when an object does not support item deletion (i.e. doesn't define __delitem__ method)

 **:x: Incorrect code**